 My name is Ruth Gardner, and I’m a Pakeha New Zealander, married to Stephen.
 We live in a small colonial cottage in the Avon Loop area of central Christchurch.
-We have two adult daughters, Cathryn and Louise, who live in London.
-I’m the manager of Volunteering Canterbury, a registered charity.
-I’m also a celebrant, doing mainly weddings, civil unions and namings.
-(My website for this work is www.ruth.org.nz).
-For exercise, I try to walk as much as possible.
-To relax I like to spend time with friends, potter in the garden, read novels, and watch a little television (Midsomer Murders, Dr Who, etc.).
+We have two adult daughters, Cathryn and Louise, who live in England.
+I like to write poetry as well as this blog, and belong to two poetry groups.
+In 2016 I retired from a long term position as Manager of Volunteering Canterbury.
+Much of my time since leaving paid work is taken up with various voluntary roles.
+For exercise, I walk, do daily stretches, and go to a weekly exercise class.
+To relax I like to spend time with friends, potter in the garden, read novels, and watch a little television (Midsomer Murders, Dr Who, Bones, etc.).
 I love it when readers leave a comment on my blog.

 After the earthquake on Tuesday 22 February 2011 our cottage was within the Red Zone and behind a military cordon for fifty days.
-Our lifestyle has changed completely and my blog documents that change.
+Our lifestyle changed completely and my blog documents that change.
 Previously our paid work, shops, and many entertainment options were within easy walking distance.
-Now we need to take a car to find almost any of these things.
-One positive outcome from the quakes is that we have adopted a refugee cat, Bentley, who provides good company, and comfort when the earth shakes.
+After the earthquakes we needed to take a car to find most of these things.
+One positive outcome from the quakes was that we adopted a refugee cat, Bentley, who provided good company, and comfort when the earth shook.
+Sadly Bentley died in late 2014.
+We now have a new cat called Ziggy.

 Hope you have a wonderful time, I will enjoy tuning into further blog whatever blog means.